AusClimateService/bias-correction-data-release/nci_cordex_readme.txt

                                            |-- <version>
                                               |-- <netcdf_filename>
    where,
-     <project_id> is "CORDEX"
-     <product> is "output" or "outputAdjust"
+     <product> is:
+         "output" (for all regridded data)
+         "outputAdjust" (for all bias corrected/adjusted data)
      <mip-era> is "CMIP6"
+     <activity_id> is:
-     <activity_id> is "DD" for dynamical downscaling or "bias-adjusted-output"
+         "DD" for dynamical downscaling (i.e. the regridded data) "bias-adjusted-output" (for the bias corrected/adjusted data)
      <domain_id> is the spatial domain and grid resolution: "AUST-05i"
      <institution_id> is the institution that performed the downscaling:
          "BOM" (Bureau of Meteorology)